iron-fish/website/docs/onboarding/rpc/chain.md

 ## <GithubCodeLink link="chain/getTransaction" /> chain/getTransaction

-Gets a transaction from a block hash and transaction hash
+Gets a transaction from a block hash and transaction hash.
+The returned `noteSize` is the size of notes merkle tree *after* the transaction has been applied

 #### Request